scheinerman/SimpleTools.jl/README.md

-Miscellaneous code that is possibly useful for my `SimpleWorld` modules.
+Miscellaneous code that is possibly useful.

 ---